synopse/mORMot2/src/core/README.md

 Aim of this unit is to centralize most used OS-specific API calls, like a `SysUtils` unit on steroids, to avoid `$ifdef/$endif` in "uses" clauses.

-In practice, no "Windows", nor "Linux/Unix" reference should be needed inregular units, once mormot.core.os is included. :)
+In practice, no "Windows", nor "Linux/Unix" reference should be needed in regular units, once `mormot.core.os` is included. :)

 ### mormot.core.unicode